Medjed

-In Ancient Egyptian religion, Medjed (Egyptological: mḏd) is a minor deity (Note: Medjed is sometimes referred to as a "demon".
+In Ancient Egyptian religion, Medjed (Egyptological: mḏd), also known as Medjedu (Egyptological: mḏdw) is a minor deity (Note: Medjed is sometimes referred to as a "demon".
 However, unlike the contemporary understanding of demons as purely malevolent supernatural entities, the term is often used by Egyptologists in reference to a variety of supernatural entities, including ghosts, evil or benevolent spirits, minor deities, representations of chaos, and even "personifications of the destructive aspects of the [major] gods".) mentioned in certain copies of the Book of the Dead.

-While not much is known about the deity, his ghost-like depiction in the Greenfield papyrus has earned him popularity in modern Japanese culture, and he has appeared as a character in video games and anime.
+Very little is known about Medjed.
+His ghost-like depiction in the Greenfield Papyrus was spread across Japanese social media in 2012, making him popular in Japanese popular culture and leading to his appearance in video games, anime, manga, and various other forms of Japanese art.

 In the Book of the Dead

 The Book of the Dead is made up of a number of individual Ancient Egyptian funerary texts with accompanying illustrations.
 They are in general written on papyrus and were used from the earliest period of the New Kingdom (c.
 1550 BCE) until around 50 BCE.
 These texts consist of magic spells, some of which are to grant the dead person mystical knowledge in the afterlife, or to give them control over the world around them through their journey in the Duat, or underworld.

 Of the Book of the Dead copies that have been found, a limited number reference an obscure entity in spell 17b named "Medjed" (also spelled "Metchet"), which means "The Smiter".
 In an English translation of the Papyrus of Ani, Raymond O. Faulkner renders the portion of the spell referring to Medjed as follows:

 I know the name of that smiter [i.e., Medjed] among them who belongs to the House of Osiris, who shoots with his eyes, yet is unseen.
 The sky is encircled with the fiery blast of his mouth and Hāpi makes report, yet he is unseen.

 Apart from this short passage, nothing is known about Medjed.
 Hermann Grapow proposed that Medjed could refer to a star (given that Medjed is said to radiate light and to have a connection with the cyclical flooding of the Nile), but as Ilaria Cariddi notes, the name is never written with a star determinative.